-- A desktop application (Windows, Mac, Linux) that automates the transfer of Pressero orders into your back-end production process using hot folders.
-It eliminates the need to manually download and sort orders.
-AWI can create "control files", which are often JDF or XML based, containing key metadata about the job that the system publishing the hot folder can read.
+AWI is a desktop application (Windows, Mac, Linux) that automates the transfer of Pressero orders into your back-end production process using hot folders.
+AWI eliminates the need to manually download and sort orders.
+AWI can create "control files," which are often JDF- or XML-based, containing key metadata about the job that the system publishing the hot folder can read.
 For more information: http://support.aleyant.com/kb/a27/ch_-001a_-before-you-begin-awi-2.aspx

-API - A way for an external program to create, read, update, and delete underlying data in Pressero.
-It only touches "data at rest".
+An API is a way for an external program to create, read, update, and delete underlying data in Pressero.
+It only touches "data at rest."
 It cannot introduce new capabilities into Pressero.
 A helpful way to think of the API is that it can automate things a user might do in the Pressero admin or storefront.
 The API approach is called REST and it supports both JSON and XML data formats.
 Earlier versions of Pressero used an approach called SOAP.

-SSO - SSO, or Single Sign On, doesn't refer to a specific technology.
-It refers to a variety of ways to avoid having the user maintain a separate login on their Pressero site.
+This doesn't refer to a specific technology; it refers to a variety of ways to avoid having the user maintain a separate login on their Pressero site.
 The user should be passed over to the Pressero site and automatically logged in, or a user logging into Pressero should be authenticated against an external source in some manner.
 SAML and oAUTH are the strongly preferred SSO options.

-- A mechanism to display content via an iFrame from a 3rd party website as the product page, or as the second step after product page but before the shopping cart page.
-OpenFrame also includes a list of standard parameters used to pass important information between Pressero and the 3rd party website, such as price or quantity.
+OpenFrame is a mechanism to display content via an iFrame from a third-party website as the product page, or as the second step after product page but before the shopping cart page.
+OpenFrame also includes a list of standard parameters used to pass important information between Pressero and the third-party website, such as price or quantity.
 OpenFrame can be useful to allow other companies to integrate various “product configurators” into Pressero without needing Aleyant staff to be involved.
 For more information: http://support.aleyant.com/kb/a534/openframe.aspx

-A common complaint among Pressero subscribers is that they need to maintain pricing in two locations.
-Once inside Pressero and secondly in an external system, such as an MIS.
+A common complaint among Pressero subscribers is that they need to maintain pricing in two locations; once inside Pressero and secondly in an external system, such as an MIS.
 External pricing solves this problem by creating a standard way for Pressero to “ask” for pricing from an external system.
-External pricing does not magically work with any 3rd party system.
+External pricing does not work with all third-party systems.
 The external system needs to create an API that is compliant with Pressero’s specifications.
 For more information: http://support.aleyant.com/kb/a420/ch_-010_-external-pricing-services-updated-for-v6.aspx